hearing loss

 TO MAKE A CLAIM?

-Simply telephone Brydens Lawyers and make an appointment to speak with a workers compensation specialist.
+To learn more, simply telephone Brydens Lawyers on 1800 848 848 and make an appointment to speak with one of our expert workers compensation lawyers about your hearing loss injury.

-For over 40 years now Brydens Lawyers has been operating a ‘No Win – No Fee’ policy which, simply put, provides that if a personal injury or compensation client is unsuccessful in their claim then Brydens Lawyers will not raise a tax invoice for having acted on behalf of the client.
+For over 50 years now, Brydens Lawyers has been operating a ‘No Win – No Fee’ policy which, simply put, provides that if a personal injury or compensation client is unsuccessful in their claim, then Brydens Lawyers will not raise a tax invoice for having acted on behalf of the client.
 That is, if the claim is unsuccessful we do not get paid.
-More information about how this works can be found on our No Win – No Fee page.
+More information about how this works can be found on our No Win – No Fee* page.

 WHEN SHOULD YOU CONSULT A LAWYER ABOUT MAKING A CLAIM?

 A hearing loss claim is required to be lodged as soon as possible after the worker ceases working in noisy employment.
-There is a time limit of 6 months applies from when the worker is last exposed to noisy employment and when they can lodge a workers compensation claim form.
+There is a time limit of 6 months which applies from when the worker is last exposed to noisy employment and when they can lodge a workers compensation claim with the employer.
+If you have suffered hearing loss and you believe that same may be related to your employment, then you should undertake an assessment to determine the extent of that loss and whether same is related to your employment.
+If so, contact the experts at Brydens Lawyers today for the purpose of a free* initial consultation to assess your entitlements to lump sum compensation. *Conditions apply.

-An injured worker is entitled to claim permanent impairment compensation for their loss of hearing.
-There is also the ability to claim a hearing aid.
+An injured worker is entitled to claim permanent impairment compensation for their loss of hearing if these thresholds are met.
+There is also the ability to claim hearing aids or the cost of any other treatment that may be required.

 CONTACT US TODAY